 It was such a delight to enjoy this beautiful feast under the cherry blossom and I love how chilled out the bar is, even when the restaurant upstairs is busy.
 Go quickly, before the blossom disappears for another year.

-Sakura Gozen at Sake No Hana is priced at £32 per person and is available until 20th June.
-Guests are encouraged to take photographs of blossom and Spring flowers and upload them to Instagram using the hashtag #sakura2015 to be in with a chance of receiving Sakura gifts.
+The Sakura Menu at Sake no Hana is priced at £34 per person and is available until 18th June.
 For more information and booking, visit: www.sakenohana.com